 No matter what degree program students choose, all psychology majors complete the one-unit Introduction to the Major (Psych 101) and Introductory Psychology (Psych 211).
 Ideally, these courses and any mathematics prerequisites for the basic statistics course should be completed in the freshman year.

 All psychology majors are also required to take Basic Statistical Methods (Psych 215) and Research Methods (Psych 216), ideally in the sophomore year.
 These four courses are one of the requirements for admission to the optional Graduate Preparation Emphases in the major.

 All majors will also choose courses from the main content areas of psychology (e.g. abnormal psychology, cognitive psychology, learning, development, physiological bases of behavior, social bases of behavior).

 To see how the psychology courses rotate from semester to semester, please see a pdf to the course rotation schedule.
 To read more about the psychology courses UW-Whitewater offers, please see Course Descriptions.
 For a schedule of current course offerings, please see the course catalog.

-In deciding how to pursue a psychology major or minor, students have several options.
 All major and minor checklists and 4 year plans may be found here.
-The following planning guides review the requirements for each option:

 Points to consider in deciding whether a BA or BS degree is right for the individual student include whether the student's strengths lie in math and science or writing, composition and foreign languages.
 Contact your psychology academic advisor to discuss which degree would be best for you.